-WLAN antennas must be mounted to the connectors of WLAN ports A3 and A4.
+The following table shows how to connect the WLAN antennas.
 The number of attached antennas can be configured in the software.
-If only one antenna is used, it must be attached to port A3.
+If only one antenna is used, it must be attached to the main port.
 However, for better diversity and thus better throughput and coverage, we highly recommend using two antennas.
-Only use antennas with cables shorter than 3 meters.